-At a special meeting of its unitholders on December 8, 2006, TEPPCO's unitholders approved the 2006 LTIP, which provides for awards of TEPPCO's Units and other rights to our non-employee directors and to employees of EPCO and its affiliates providing services to us.
-Awards under the 2006 LTIP may be granted in the form of restricted units, phantom units, unit options, unit appreciation rights and distribution equivalent rights.
-The exercise price of unit options or unit appreciation rights awarded to participants is determined by the Audit, Conflicts and Governance Committee of our board of directors ("ACG Committee") (at its discretion) at the date of grant and may be no less than the fair market value of the option award as of the date of grant.
+At a special meeting of its unitholders on December 8, 2006, TEPPCO's unitholders approved the EPCO, Inc. 2006 TPP Long-Term Incentive Plan ("2006 LTIP"), which provides for awards of TEPPCO's Units and other rights to our nonemployee directors and to employees of EPCO and its affiliates providing services to us.
+Awards under the 2006 LTIP may be granted in the form of restricted units, phantom units, unit options, unit appreciation rights ("UARs") and distribution equivalent rights.
+The exercise price of unit options or UARs awarded to participants is determined by the Audit, Conflicts and Governance Committee of our board of directors ("ACG Committee") (at its discretion) at the date of grant and may be no less than the fair market value of the option award as of the date of grant.
 The 2006 LTIP is administered by the ACG Committee.
-Subject to adjustment as provided in the 2006 LTIP, awards up to an aggregate of 5,000,000 of TEPPCO's Units may be granted under the 2006 LTIP.
+Subject to adjustment as provided in the 2006 LTIP, awards with respect to up to an aggregate of 5,000,000 of TEPPCO's Units may be granted under the 2006 LTIP.
 We reimburse EPCO for the costs allocable to 2006 LTIP awards made to employees who work in our business.

-On April 30, 2007 and May 2, 2007, our non-employee directors were awarded 1,647 phantom units which pay out in 2011 and 66,225 unit appreciation rights, which vest in 2012.
-On May 22, 2007, we granted 155,000 Unit options, 62,900 restricted Units and 338,479 unit appreciation rights to our employees, which vest in 2011, 2011 and 2012, respectively.
+On April 30, 2007 and May 2, 2007, our non-employee directors were awarded 1,647 phantom units, which payout in 2011 and 66,225 UARs, which vest in 2012, respectively.
+On May 22, 2007, 155,000 unit options, 62,900 restricted units and 338,479 UARs were granted to our employees, which vest in 2011, 2011 and 2012, respectively.

 The 2006 LTIP may be amended or terminated at any time by the board of directors of EPCO, which is our indirect parent company, or the ACG Committee; however, any material amendment, such as a material increase in the number of TEPPCO Units available under the plan or a change in the types of awards available under the plan, would require the approval of at least 50% of TEPPCO's unitholders.
 The ACG Committee is also authorized to make adjustments in the terms and conditions of, and the criteria included in awards under the 2006 LTIP in specified circumstances.
-The 2006 LTIP is effective until December 8, 2016 or, if earlier, the time which all available Units under the 2006 LTIP have been delivered to participants or the time of termination of the 2006 LTIP by EPCO or the ACG Committee.
-After giving effect to outstanding Unit options and restricted Units at June 30, 2007, a total of 4,782,600 additional TEPPCO Units could be issued under the 2006 LTIP.
+The 2006 LTIP is effective until December 8, 2016 or, if earlier, the time which all available TEPPCO Units under the 2006 LTIP have been delivered to participants or the time of termination of the 2006 LTIP by EPCO or the ACG Committee.
+After giving effect to outstanding unit options and restricted units at September 30, 2007, and the forfeiture of restricted units through September 30, 2007, a total of 4,782,600 additional TEPPCO Units could be issued under the 2006 LTIP in the future.